ga-curriculum/javascript-array-iterator-methods-lab/exercise/README.md

 // Array.prototype.filter()

 // 1.
 Filter the array of inventors into a new array containing only the inventors born in the 1500's.

+// - You have an array of inventors, each with a birth year listed by the property 'year'.
+// - Use the Array.prototype.filter() method to create a new array.
+// - The new array, 'veryOldInventors', should only include inventors born between the years 1500 and 1599.

 let veryOldInventors = []